METH PRODUCTION CONTAMINATION & HEALTH RISKS

 After the meth cooking process has stopped, most of the hazards decrease.
 However, some residual contamination created from repeated "cooks" can persist long after all production has ceased causing meth lab health concerns.
-These residual chemicals can be volatilized or aerosolized during the cooking process and deposit on surfaces and in materials.
-Airborne contaminants are absorbed into soft materials including rugs, furniture, drapes, walls and other surfaces and may also contaminate the hating, ventilation and air conditioning (HVAC) system of the structure.
-Spills are common in meth labs and may impact floors, walls, appliances and other surfaces.
+These residual chemicals can be volatilized or aerosolized during the cooking process and deposited on surfaces and materials.
+Airborne contaminants are absorbed into soft materials including rugs, furniture, drapes, walls and other surfaces and may also contaminate the heating, ventilation and air conditioning (HVAC) system of the structure.
+Spills are common in meth labs and my impact floors, walls, appliances and other surfaces.
 Clandestine drug lab dangers include chemicals used in the cooking, which may be hazardous, may be dumped down the sinks, toilets or drains in the kitchen or bathrooms and leave contamination in the waste water system.
 For additional information, see the fact sheets on active and inactive labs.